DS105 2025-2026 Autumn Term Icon

 🌐 External Resources

 πŸ’‘ Key Takeaway: Always verify AI-generated syntax against official documentation.
-Documentation reading is a core data science skill.
-Today you practiced this independently by reading FacetGrid docs!
+Learning to discern what the technical documentation is saying and how to use it to learn new things is a core data science skill.
+Today you practiced this independently by reading FacetGrid docs and creating a markdown report!